 Best place to sleep

 If you are looking for a comfortable place that leaves you happy and wantless, you’ll enjoy the relative luxury of the Century Pines Resort*.
 They offer everything you expect from a good hotel.
 This includes an excellent location about three minutes from the Tanah Rata main bus station on one side and the jungle in the backyard.

-If you can do with less luxury, want to enjoy the company of other budget travellers, and don’t mind staying a bit farther – however, still within walking distance – from the town center, Gerard’s Place is your best bet.
-It’s basically a big flat where every guest has its room – some with shared, some with en-suite bathroom.
+If you can do with less luxury, want to enjoy the company of other budget travellers, and don’t mind staying a bit farther – however, still within walking distance – from the town center, Gerard’s Place* is your best bet.
+It’s basically a big flat where every guest has its room – some with a shared, some with an en-suite bathroom.
 The owners get out of their way to assist you with everything you might need.

 Check out the Century Pines Resort‘s* if you’re in the mood for a little bit more at a great price.
 Or check out Gerard’s Place* if you’re looking for comfort yet contact and togetherness with other travellers.